Music streaming service Grooveshark shuts down to settle infringement

 The RIAA said that Escape founders Joshua Greenberg and Samuel Tarantino agreed to "significant financial penalties" if the terms of the settlement were breached.
 A spokesman for Grooveshark declined to comment.

 Gainesville, Florida-based Grooveshark was thriving with more than 30 million users.
-The company said it had a policy to honour copyright holders' "takedown" requests that comply with the Digital Millennium Copyright Act.
+The company said it had a policy to honor copyright holders' "takedown" requests that comply with the Digital Millennium Copyright Act.

-U.S. District Judge Thomas Griesa ruled last week that its infringement of nearly 5,000 recordings by artists such as Madonna, Jay-Z and Bob Marley was "wilful" and made "in bad faith," potentially putting Escape on the hook for more than $736 million (487 million pounds) in damages.
+U.S. District Judge Thomas Griesa ruled last week that its infringement of nearly 5,000 recordings by artists such as Madonna, Jay-Z and Bob Marley was "willful" and made "in bad faith," potentially putting Escape on the hook for more than $736 million in damages.

+(Reporting by Ismail Shakil in Bengaluru and Andrew Chung in New York; Editing by Gopakumar Warrier, Alexia Garamfalvi and Dan Grebler)